 – Integration Bots that enable users to collect data from external systems and communicate updates.

 – Integration apps that connect an external system workspace to an airSlate workspace.
-This provides access to airSlate Templates via shortcuts available to users and allows users of external systems to track the progress of their Slates (a collection of documents) in airSlate.
+This provides access to airSlate Flow Templates via shortcuts available to users and allows users of external systems to track the progress of their Slates (a collection of documents) in airSlate.

-– Integrated automation that provides native capabilities for external systems to create Flows in airSlate.
+– Integrated automation that provides native capabilities for external systems to create workflows in airSlate.

 airSlate’s Salesforce Integration Bots can be launched from a Salesforce account providing sales teams with an easy and seamless single point of control.
 You can learn how to install, set up, and use airSlate’s Salesforce Integration Bots by enrolling in free courses at the airSlate Academy:

-- The Create Salesforce Record Bot automatically generates new Salesforce records by transferring data from a completed Flow (collection of documents).
+- The Create Salesforce Record Bot automatically generates new Salesforce records by transferring data from a completed flow template.

 - The Pre-fill from Salesforce Record Bot automatically populates documents with data taken from one or multiple related Salesforce records.

 - The Update Salesforce Record Bot automatically updates Salesforce records with data from a completed Flow (collection of documents).

-- The Export to Salesforce Bot automatically uploads a Flow (collection of documents) to a specific Salesforce record.
+- The Export to Salesforce Bot automatically uploads a flow template to a specific Salesforce record.

 Find out how to easily automate workflows in your Salesforce account using no-code airSlate Bots.
 Watch the video below to learn how to: